ZAR

 One of such group of rebel lions is found tucked deep in Queen Elizabeth National Park in Ishasha, Western Uganda.
 The other population of the elusive tree-climbing lions can be spotted around Tarangire National Park and Lake Manyara National Park in Southern Tanzania.

-Both of this countries are in East Africa, although there have been a few sightings on a South Africa safari of the lions in Kruger National Park exhibiting a similar affinity towards tree.
+Both of this countries are in East Africa, although there have been a few sightings on a South Africa of the lions in Kruger National Park exhibiting a similar affinity towards tree.

 What the experts say